-That’s a crucial first step, but it prompts a follow-up question – can the software itself help manage the flow of content, so that corporate employees can focus more on store responses and less on content delivery?
+That’s a crucial first step, but it prompts a follow-up question: can the software itself help manage the flow of content, so that corporate employees can focus more on store responses and less on content delivery?
 The answer is yes.
-Task management software like Logile’s EC5 can help retailers automate task and message delivery in a number of different ways.
-Today we’ll look at one in particular – integration through web services.
+Sophisticated task management software can help retailers automate task and message delivery in a number of different ways.
+Today we’ll look at one in particular: integration through web services.

 What are web services?